 At Motus, you have more natural options for your arthritis in Kansas City.

-We do this by using products from your body known as stem cells and platelet rich plasma to promote the joint’s ability to naturally heal itself.
-Stem cells are structures that can change (differentiate) into any type of cell in the body.
-These cells exist throughout the body but cannot get to the area of injury or degeneration with orthopedic conditions because of poor blood flow.
-At Motus, we harvest stem cells from the patient and concentrate them using a centrifuge (similar to PRP).
-We then use an ultrasound to guide the stem cells to the exact area in need of treatment.
+We do this by using cell exosomes and growth factors from your own body to promote the joint’s ability to naturally heal itself.
+At Motus, we harvest the products from the patient and concentrate them using an FDA-approved centrifuge device.
+We then use an ultrasound to guide these products to the exact area in need of treatment.
 This is often used in combination with PRP.
 This is a quick in-office procedure that is cost efficient with minimal downtime when compared to traditional surgical approaches.

-Am I a candidate for Nonoperative Stem Cell Treatments for arthritis in Kansas City?
+Am I a candidate for Nonoperative regenerative cellular therapy Treatments for arthritis in Kansas City?

-Motus evaluates your arthritic condition and provides you with a personalized plan of care.
-Whether this is physical therapy, cortisone or viscosupplementation injections, biologics, or even surgery.
-Should you not be a candidate for stem cell therapy and require surgery, Motus is pleased to refer you to one of the many terrific local orthopedic surgeons, or to the surgeon of your choice.
+Motus evaluates your arthritic condition and provides you with a personalized plan of care whether this is physical therapy, cortisone or viscosupplementation injections, biologics, or even surgery.
+Should you not be a candidate for cell therapies and require surgery, Motus is pleased to refer you to one of the many terrific local orthopedic surgeons, or to the surgeon of your choice.
 Motus is here to ensure you are aware of the options available to you.

 Learn more about our Stem Cell treatments in Kansas City.